-In 2016, the front and back nines were flipped so the tournament would end on a par-5 hole instead of a par 3.
+In 2016, the front and back nines were flipped so the Tour Championship would end on a par-5 hole instead of a par 3.

 In 2019, the current scoring system was established to ensure that the winner of the tournament would also be the FedEx Cup champion.
 Previously, if a winner outside of the top-five in the FedEx Cup standings won the tournament, he would not have enough points to also be FedEx Cup champion.

 The top-30 golfers in the FedEx Cup standings after the second playoff event, currently the BMW Championship, qualify for this no-cut event.

 After the Starting Strokes are established, each golfer plays four rounds (72 holes) and the winner is determined by the combined total of score on the course as well as the Starting Strokes.
 For the Official World Golf Ranking purposes, only the 72-hole score counts.

 Tom Watson won the first event in 1987.
 Tiger Woods holds the record for most Tour Championship wins with three, last winning in 2018.
 Rory McIlroy and Phil Mickelson are the only other two-time winners of the event.

 McIlroy Wins Record Third FedEx Cup After Out-Dueling Scheffler at Tour Championship The leaderboard